sbabic/swupdate/doc/source/overview.rst

 When an update is interrupted, independently from the cause, the bootloader recognizes it because the recovery_status variable is in "progress" or "failed".
-The boot loader can then start again swupdate to load again the new software (single-copy case) or not switch the application's copies and run the old one as before (double-copy case).
+The boot loader can then start again swupdate to load again the software (single-copy case) or and run the old copy of the application (double-copy case).